One-on-one photojournalism workshop at home with Justyna Mielnikiewicz.

-This one-to-one workshop is designed for photographers who want to improve or start their experience in documentary photography, photojournalism and visual storytelling.
-During the five days in Tbilisi you will cover your chosen subject, combining intensive individual shooting in the city with daily editing and critique sessions with Justyna Mielnikiewicz in her home studio.
+During the five days in Tbilisi you will cover a selected subject, combining intensive shooting in the city with daily editing and critique sessions with Justyna Mielnikiewicz at her home studio.
+This will be supplemented by Justyna’s presentations and lectures on various elements of the photographic process and how to manage your work effectively.

 Place: Tbilisi, Georgia